Spring/Summer 2021 season best bags and trends are here. Take notes: you’re going to be seeing them everywhere.

 Givenchy’s new creative director, Matthew Williams, isn’t doing monograms.
 Instead, he has introduced hardware details like locks and chains to the French brand’s signature Antigona bags — both the oversized leather totes and the smaller, Antigona Soft handbag, whose handles have been elongated.
 For the latter, the version in reflective gold croc leather, clasped with a Givenchy logo lock, is sure to be a signature for the brand next season.

 Louis Vuitton, too, unveiled a very shiny bag for SS21.
 The one in question is the Coussin bag, a soft, quilted leather tote very much in the vein of Bottega Veneta’s Pouch and Pillow bags.
 The difference is that Louis Vuitton’s version is embossed with its monogram (similar to the effect of the French brand’s Empreinte leather) and features chunky chains in gold and silver.
-The Coussin bag comes in a futuristic silver style, as well as subtle cream one.
+The Coussin bag comes in a futuristic silver style, as well as a subtle cream one.

 Fendi’s SS21 show centred on lightness, which is why several of the bags, including the Peekaboo, were layered with romantic, embroidered silk veils.
 But it’s a sheer Baguette bag that stole the show: it was made with delicate, tombolo aquilano sugar-coated lace by artisans in Abruzzo, using a lace weaving technique from the 15th century.
 While featherweight, the dreamy design is heavy on Fendi’s craftsmanship skills, making it a prize for serious bag collectors.